Vaginal Hysterectomy for Prolapse

 The operation is performed in a hospital setting and can be performed under general or spinal anesthesia (with or without sedation).
 A cut is made around the cervix.
 The surgeon then carefully pushes the bowel and bladder away from the uterus.
 The blood vessels supplying the uterus and surrounding tissue are then clamped and secured.
-After confirming there is no bleeding, the surgeon then removes the uterus and closes the top of the vagina, now known as the vaginal vault.
+After confirming there is no bleeding, the surgeon removes the uterus and closes the top of the vagina, now known as the vaginal vault.

 You will be asked about your general health, past medical history and any medication that you are taking.
-Any necessary investigations (for example blood tests, ECG, chest X –ray) will be organized.
+Any necessary tests (for example blood tests, ECG, chest X –ray) will be arranged.
 You will also receive information about your admission, hospital stay, operation and pre- as well as post-operative care.
 Mention to your doctor if you are on blood thinning agents such as aspirin, as these can lead to an increased risk of bleeding and bruising during and after surgery.
 Your doctor may ask you to stop the blood thinning medications 7 to 10 days prior to surgery.
 Some surgeons recommend bowel preparation prior to surgery.

-You can expect to stay in the hospital between 1-3 days.
+You can expect to stay in the hospital 1-3 days.
 It is normal to get a creamy/brownish or bloody discharge for 4 – 6 weeks after surgery.
 This is due to the presence of stitches in the vagina.
 As the stitches absorb, the discharge will gradually reduce.

 85% of women having a vaginal hysterectomy for uterine prolapse are cured permanently.
 About 15% of women develop a further prolapse of the vaginal vault months or years after their first surgery.
 These figures may vary depending on the severity of your original prolapse.

 With any operation there is always a risk of complications:

 - Anesthetic problems.
 With modern anesthetics and monitoring equipment complications due to anesthesia are very rare.